n., plural: cells

 Lysosomes are single-membraned structures containing various digestive enzymes, and thus, are involved in intracellular digestion.
 Vacuoles, in turn, are membrane-bound vesicles involved in intracellular secretion, excretion, storage, and digestion.

 A prokaryotic cell lacks the typical membrane-bound organelles present in a eukaryotic cell.
 Nevertheless, it may possess certain organellar-like structures such as carboxysome (a protein-shell compartment for carbon fixation in some bacteria), chlorosome (a light-harvesting complex in green sulfur bacteria), and magnetosome (found in magnetotactic bacteria), and thylakoid (in some cyanobacteria).
 It also has a nucleosome, which is not a double-membraned structure but a region in the prokaryotic cell containing nuclear material.

 The mitochondria and plastids have their own DNA (referred to as extranuclear DNA to distinguish it from the DNA found inside the nucleus).
-These organelles are semi-autonomous and because of this they are suggested to have originated from endosymbiotic bacteria according to the endosymbiotic theory.
+These organelles are semi-autonomous.
+Because of this, they are presumed to have come from endosymbiotic bacteria (according to the Endosymbiotic theory).

 Cell biology (or cytology) is the scientific study of cells.
 Robert Hooke was named as the first to discover cells, in 1665.
 Matthias Jakob Schleiden and Theodor Schwann were the ones who first formulated the Cell theory, in 1839.

 Try to answer the quiz below to check what you have learned so far about cells.